 Table 1: List of dates with incomplete sea-ice flag and mask.
 No L2 files are produced during these dates.
-L3 files that comprise these dates have a reduced number of observations in the time average Error!
-Bookmark n defined. ot Table 2: Ancillary data sources 15 Table 3: A-matrix elements A ij (in I, Q, S3, S4 basis) of the SMAP V5 release.
-The entries in red denote matrix elements that differ from the pre-launch computation 24 Table 4.
-Overview of sea-ice zones and sea-ice correction (SIC) in the SMAP salinity retrieval algorithm.
-38 Table 5: 32- bit Level 2 Q/C flags in the SMAP V5.0 release 41 Table 6.
-Error sources and propagation for the SMAP V5.0 formal uncertainty estimates.
+L3 files that comprise these dates have a reduced number of observations in the time average.
+Table 2: Ancillary data sources 17 Table 3: A-matrix elements A {ij} (in I, Q, S3, S4 basis) of the SMAP V5 and V6 releases.
+The entries in red denote matrix elements that differ from the pre-launch computation 30 Table 4.
+Overview of sea-ice zones and sea-ice correction (SIC) in the SMAP salinity retrieval algorithm 50 Table 5: 32- bit Level 2 Q/C flags in the SMAP V6.0 release 53 Table 6.
+Error sources and propagation for the SMAP V6.0 formal uncertainty estimates.
 Random propagation (ran).
-Systematic propagation (sys) 44
+Systematic propagation (sys).
+These are the same error sources and propagation methods used in SMAP V5.0.
+56